microsoft/nni/docs/en_US/WindowsLocalMode.md

 >...cannot be loaded because running scripts is disabled on this system.

 ### Trial failed with missing DLL in cmd or powershell
 This error caused by missing LIBIFCOREMD.DLL and LIBMMD.DLL and fail to install scipy.
-Use anaconda python(64-bit) can solve it.
+Using anaconda python(64-bit) can solve it.
 >ImportError: DLL load failed

 ### Trial failed on webUI